 Blue Jays don’t like any type of music, especially loud music.
 But you can’t play music loudly all the time in your garden as your neighbors are also don’t want this type of disturbance all the time.
 So, to handle this issue, you can buy a digital device with a timer or a security system that will only trigger with the bird’s presence.

 5. Update your feeder

-If the blue Jays are continuously attacking your feeder, it’s a time to be creative with it.
-You need to update your feeder to prevent it from bully birds like Blue Jays so that the other small birds can easily feed on it.
+If the blue Jays are continuously attacking your feeder, it’s time to be creative with it.
+You need to update your feeder to prevent it from bullying birds like Blue Jays so that the other small birds can easily feed on it.
 Sit near your feeder, and observe it.
 Try to find out any helping element for the wild birds, which is blocking the small birds.
 See tubing or mesh around the feeder trays.
 Ensure that the mesh surrounds the feeding tube so the birds can easily pass through and enter the chamber while the other wild birds cannot cross it.